Basic Project Setup

 Step 3: Instantiate a Device

 Once you've defined a device class, you are ready to create device instances.
 If you have two of the same product, you will create two device instances on MODE.
-If you manufacture 1,000 of the same product, you will create a thousand entries.
+If you have 1,000 of the same product, you will create a thousand entries.

 (You need to provision entries for your device instances ahead of time, unless your project was configured to allow On-Demand Device Provisioning.
 You don't need to worry about that at this time.)